Protecting yourself against bullying

 • “When someone goes into my desk and takes my things, I experience this as disrespect.”

-Some other questions we can ask ourselves:
+Some other questions you can ask yourself:

 • How do I prefer to receive critical feedback?
 Have I ever shared this with those who are expected to provide feedback to me?